neariahm/ChefsChoice/README.md

 Team Members:

-Lucille Campbell
+Lucille Campbell,
-Tyrees Carney
+Tyrees Carney,
-Neariah Mandisa
+Neariah Mandisa,
-Tameika Scott
+Tameika Scott, and
 Bryan Williamson

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** Food & Drink
 - **Mobile:** This app is intended for mobile devices using android operating system.
-- **Story:** Uses ML Kit to detect food items and generates recipes using ingredients the user already has
+- **Story:** Users can capture an image of their fridge or pantry to detect ingredients that can be used in various recipes.
 - **Market:** This app is open to users of all ages.
 - **Habit:** This app could be used daily for each meal (breakfast, lunch, dinner) of the day.
-- **Scope:** First we would e
+- **Scope:** First we would like users to use their camera to filter ingredients in generated recipes which helps eliminate food waste and decision fatigue.
+Large potential for business use by fitness trainers to create meal plans for their clients.

 ## Product Spec